dotnet/docs/docs/languages/csharp/async.md

 For CPU-bound code, you `await` an operation which is started on a background thread with the `Task.Run` method.

-The `await` keyword is where the magic happens, because it yields control to the caller of the method which perform the `await`.
+The `await` keyword is where the magic happens, because it yields control to the caller of the method which performed the `await`.
 It is what ultimately allows a UI to be responsive, or a service to be elastic.

 There are other ways to approach async code than `async` and `await` outlined in the TAP article linked above, but this document will focus on the language-level constructs from this point forward.